Skip to content

 1. Yarn – obviously.
 Just remember that it HAS to be polyester, or it won’t brush out right.
 And NO chenille yarn.
 I have a chunkier one and a thinner one to be examples.

 1. A metal-bristle dog brush like this one here.
+(If you don’t have this, you can technically use a comb, it just kinda sucks).

 1. Scissors